bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. foreach is an iterator that goes overv the existing array map is an iterator creates a new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is a variable that can be called upon on its own and be used in other variables. a method is a function whose scope is limited to the variable in which it is located
 3. What is closure?
+Closure is when nested functions can call on variables of the variable that they are located.
 4. Describe the four rules of the 'this' keyword.
+    (1) when used globally it applies to the window (2) when preceded by a dot its implicityly bound to the function in which it is located (3) wwhen used in class functions it applies to the specific instance in which it was used (4) if call or apply is ued than this is explicitly bound

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super gives us access to the variables of the parent class
 ## Project Set up

 Follow these steps to set up and work on your project: